 The slippery elm is native to eastern Canada and the eastern and central United States where it is found mostly in the Appalachian Mountains.
-Its name refers to the slippery consistency the inner bark assumes when it is chewed or mixed with water.
-Slippery elm inner bark has been used historically as a demulcent, emollient, nutritive, astringent, anti-tussive and vulnerary.
-It is included as one of four primary ingredients in the herbal cancer remedy, Essiac® and in number of essiac-like products such as Flor-Essence®.
+Its name refers to the slippery consistency of the inner bark when chewed or mixed with water.
+Slippery elm inner bark has been used historically for cough, wound-healing, nutrition, or as an agent that soothes mucus membranes or softens and tones the skin.
+It is included as one of four primary ingredients in the herbal cancer remedy, Essiac®, and in Essiac®-like products such as Flor-Essence®.

-There are no scientific studies evaluating the common uses of this herb, but due to its high mucilage content, slippery elm bark may be a safe herbal remedy to treat irritations of the skin and mucus membranes.
+There is a lack of research for the common uses of this herb, but due to its high gummy content, slippery elm bark may be a safe herbal remedy to treat irritations of the skin and mucus membranes.

-Indian elm, moose elm, red elm, rock elm, slippery elm, sweet elm, Ulmaceae, Ulmi rubrae cortex, Ulmus fulva Michaux, Ulmus rubra, winged elm.
+American elm, beta-carotene, beta-sitosterol, calcium oxalate, cholesterol, citrostandienol, dolichol, flavonoids, fructose, glucose, grey elm, hexoses, Indian elm, methylpentoses, moose elm, oleic acid, palmitic acid, pentoses, phytosterols, polyuronidesgalactose, proanthocyanidins, red elm, rock elm, salicylic acid, sesquiterpenes, slippery elm, sweet elm, tannins, Ulmaceae (family), Ulmi rubrae cortex, Ulmus fulva Michaux, winged elm.

 These uses have been tested in humans or animals.
 Safety and effectiveness have not always been proven.
 Some of these conditions are potentially serious, and should be evaluated by a qualified healthcare provider.

-Slippery elm is found as a common ingredient in a purported herbal anticancer product called Essiac® and a number of essiac-like products.
-These products contain other herbs such as rhubarb, sorrel and burdock root.
-Currently, there is not enough evidence to recommend for or against the use of this herbal mixture as a therapy for any type of cancer.
+Slippery elm is an ingredient in Essiac® and Essiac®-like products which are used for cancer.
+These products also contain other herbs such as rhubarb, sorrel, and burdock root.
+Currently, sufficient evidence is lacking to recommend for or against the use of these products for cancer.
+Further research is warranted.